JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 {{< /details >}}

+To put astro/hugo inside a container is as simple as:

 {{< cards >}}
+  {{< card link="https://github.com/JAlcocerT/Home-Lab/blob/main/ssg-hugo" title="HUGO SSG Selfhosted | Docker Config Setup 🐋 ↗"  >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/blob/main/ssg-astro" title="Astro SSG Selfhosted | Docker Config Setup 🐋 ↗"  >}}
 {{< /cards >}}

+Once you have your theme selected and tweaked, you have to host it:

+Option A: You can use any of these 3rd party [free static hosting](https://fossengineer.com/alternatives-for-hosting-static-websites)

+Option B: create your container to selfhost astro/hugo/whatever ssg and expose it publically via cloudflare tunnels.

 > Using your HomeLab to host a cool website is as simple as understanding those!